The 7 (Or So) Best Welding Books in My Library

 by Barbie The Welder

-Horseshoes are the perfect media to explore artistic welding.
+Horseshoes are a perfect medium to explore artistic welding.

-Readily available new, or used with great patina, horseshoes are simple to weld and durable.
-You'll find horseshoes easy to handle and store.
+Readily available new, or used with a nice patina, horseshoes are simple to weld and durable.
+You’ll find horseshoes easy to handle and store.

-Horseshoes are so versatile for welding projects.
+Horseshoes are also versatile for welding projects.
 If you can imagine something, chances are that you can make it out of horseshoes.